Wall Street Breakfast: ECB Minutes In The Limelight

 Reckitt Benckiser has warned it will report lower sales after falling victim to the "Petya" malware attack in late June that wreaked havoc on a range of global companies.
 Shares are on under pressure in London, falling as much as 3%.
 Reckitt (OTCPK:RBGLY) now expects a 2% drop in second quarter like-for-like revenues and revised down its full-year growth forecast.

-EU antitrust regulators are charging Merck (NYSE:MRK), Sigma-Aldrich (NASDAQ:SIAL), General Electric (NYSE:GE) and Canon (NYSE:CAJ) for providing misleading information during their merger deals.
+EU antitrust regulators are charging Merck KGaA (OTCPK:MKGAY), Sigma-Aldrich (NASDAQ:SIAL), General Electric (NYSE:GE) and Canon (NYSE:CAJ) for providing misleading information during their merger deals.
 While the charges will not affect the EU approvals, they could lead to fines up to 1% of global revenue for Merck and General Electric, and up to 10% for Canon.

 Tesla has shed another 3% premarket, on top of yesterday's 7% fall - its biggest percentage decline in more than a year - as worries grew over its delivery numbers.
 News from a new set of crash tests isn't helping.
 The Insurance Institute for Highway Safety is questioning Tesla's (NASDAQ:TSLA) claim that the Model S is the "safest car in history."